22 June 2018

 Current Economic Situation

 The French economy has rebounded since the beginning of 2015.
-While low oil prices and tax cuts for low income earners has been favourable to private consumption, easing credit conditions as well as the recent supportive economic strategies such as the progressive reduction of the corporate income tax rate from 33.3% to 28% and the increase of the tax credit for employment and competitiveness (CICE) are conducive to private investment.
-Aided further by improving exports, the French economy is projected to have grown by another 1.3% growth in 2016.
-However, the heightened risk of terrorist attacks can compromise the growth prospects as it may caution local consumers and tourists in face of greater security concern.
-Taken together, the French economy is forecast to maintain similar pace of growth in 2017.
+While soft oil prices and tax cuts for low income earners has been favourable to private consumption, easing credit conditions as well as the recent supportive economic strategies such as the progressive reduction of the corporate income tax rate from 33.3% to 28%, the increase of the tax credit for employment and competitiveness (CICE) and the over-amortisation scheme are conducive to private investment.
+Aided further by a strong recovery in the housing market and improving exports, the French economy is projected to have grown by another 1.6% growth in 2017.
+Taken together, the French economy is forecast to maintain similar pace of growth in the year ahead.

 France is a member of the EU, and it follows EU’s common external trade policy and measures.
 As a euro-zone member, it has also adopted the euro as its legal tender from 1 January 2002.
 As it now stands, a total of 19 EU members, namely Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain, have adopted the euro as their legal tender.